top of page

-Business accountability partner: why making decisions alone is exhausting (and self-accountability doesn't work)
+Business accountability partner: why making every decisions alone is exhausting (and self-accountability doesn't work)

-Making every business decision completely alone is really, really hard, and if you're running a service business as a solopreneur or small consultancy, believe me I know exactly how this feels.
+Making every business decision completely alone is really, really hard, and if you're running a service business as a solo business owner, believe me I know exactly how this feels.

 Should I raise my prices, should I pitch this client on retainer, should I say no to this project, should I double down on LinkedIn or try Instagram instead, these questions circle endlessly in your head.